-Richard Emmett is Program Director for the Blue Ridge Music Center.
-For the past 6 years, Emmett was the Chief Operating Officer & VP of Facility Operations for the Arts Council of Winston-Salem and Forsyth County where he oversaw the 2 year renovation of the Sawtooth Building and the AC Delco Parts Store into the new Milton Rhodes Center for the Arts and Hanesbrands Theatre, which opened to the public in September of 2010.
-Emmett managed the operations of the new Center - with an overall budget of $900,000 - and coordinated the programming and marketing for the Hanesbrands Theatre.
+Richard Emmett has been the Program Director at the Blue Ridge Music Center since the 2014 season.
+From 2008-2014, Emmett was the Chief Operating Officer and Vice President of Facility Operations for the Arts Council of Winston-Salem and Forsyth County, where he oversaw the two-year renovation of the Sawtooth Building and the AC Delco Parts Store into the new Milton Rhodes Center for the Arts and Hanesbrands Theatre, which opened to the public in September 2010.
+Prior to that, Richard was the Executive Director of the Children's Theatre of Winston-Salem.

 Mandy joined the Foundation staff with over 11 years of experience in nonprofit organizations, including the Atlanta International School and the Fernbank Museum of Natural History, both in her hometown of Atlanta, Georgia.
 She loves to explore the Blue Ridge Parkway and go hiking with her husband and two dogs, Sparks and Zissou.
 E-mail Mandy or call her at (866) 308-2773.